japila-books/spark-sql-internals/docs/spark-sql-ExpressionEncoder.md

 deserializerFor[T: TypeTag]: Expression
 ----

-`deserializerFor` creates an link:expressions/Expression.md[expression] to deserialize from link:spark-sql-InternalRow.adoc[internal binary row format] to a Scala object of type `T`.
+`deserializerFor` creates an expressions/Expression.md[expression] to deserialize from spark-sql-InternalRow.md[internal binary row format] to a Scala object of type `T`.

 [source, scala]
 ----